UK and Women’s Multiracial Histories in London and Paris

 All courses taken abroad count towards UAlbany General Elective credits.
 Credits and grades will appear on your UAlbany transcript.
 You may file a request to have additional courses approved for equivalency as necessary.

 This course is taught by Professor Janell Hobson.
-Professor Hobson is an Associate Professor and Chair of the Department of Women’s, Gender, and Sexuality Studies at the University at Albany.
+Professor Hobson is a Professor and Chair of the Department of Women’s, Gender, and Sexuality Studies at the University at Albany.
 She received her Ph.D. in Women’s Studies at Emory University.
 Professor Hobson has since devoted her research, teaching, and service to multiracial and transnational feminist issues in the discipline.
 Overall, Professor Hobson uses a transnational lens to highlight women’s iconography and experiences in the African Diaspora.

 You will be housed in shared hotels and a hostel in several of the cities we will be visiting.
 All accommodations will have wifi internet access.
 The hotel in London will have access to a washing machine and luggage storage.
 In addition, you will be provided a bed with linens and desk areas.